 Top city views

-For one of the best Berlin views, head to the glass dome on top of the Reichstag parliament building.
-Entry’s free but you need to book in advance either on the their website or at the office on Scheidemann Strasse.
-It’s is normally open daily from 8am to midnight (last admission at 10pm), but can be closed if the weather’s bad or when parliament is sitting.
+For one of the best Berlin budget views, head to the glass dome on top of the Reichstag parliament building.
+Entry is free but you need to book in advance, either on the their website or at the office on Scheidemann Strasse.
+It’s is normally open daily from 8am to midnight (last admission is at 10pm), but can be closed if the weather’s bad or when parliament is sitting.

 Budget food and drink